H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > Switching to a `StatefulSet` for `non-Kubernetes components` is considered a `bad practice` 🤪.
 StatefulSets are more suitable for `Kubernetes components` themselves.
 > For `regular services`, it's best to keep them as `Deployments`.

+### Ingress Nginx SSL Passthrough:

+When using `SSL Passthrough` in ingress-nginx, it essentially bypasses nginx and does not utilize its features.
+To improve performance and take advantage of nginx's capabilities, you might need to turn off SSL Passthrough while keeping the backend protocol set to HTTPS.
+This is because nginx supports `HTTP/2`, which can enhance performance when proxying through HTTPS compared to HTTP.

+However, if the Fiber framework fully supports HTTP/2, you may not need to use ingress-nginx at all.
+In that case, you can directly use a load balancer to route traffic to your application.
+This approach can provide better performance and simplify your deployment architecture.

+Consider the following factors when deciding whether to use `SSL Passthrough` or not:

+1. If your application requires specific nginx features or benefits from HTTP/2 support, disable SSL Passthrough and configure ingress-nginx to proxy traffic using HTTPS.

+2. If your application can handle HTTPS traffic directly and fully supports HTTP/2, you can bypass ingress-nginx or do not use ingress and use a load balancer to route traffic directly to your application.

+Evaluate your application's requirements and the capabilities of the Fiber framework to determine the most suitable approach for your deployment.

 ## Compliance

 This boilerplate is compliant with autoscaling features in various cloud providers.
 For example: